panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 type: post
 ---

+Hiding and showing elements on a web page is an often occuring UI-related task.
+You might want to toggle the visibility of some detail sections, tooltips, and more.

 In this post, I'm going to describe how Vue can show and hide elements on a web page.

 You'll read about 3 approaches to hiding:

 * When the element is completely removed from DOM using `v-if`;
 * When the element is hidden using `display: none` applied by `v-show`;